 Dividends are paid quarterly.
-Dividends declared were \$0.53 per share of Common Stock in fiscal 2017 and \$0.50 per share of Common Stock in fiscal 2016.
+Dividends declared were \$0.32 per share of Common Stock in first quarter fiscal year 2019.
+Dividends declared were \$0.56 per share of Common Stock in fiscal 2018 and \$0.53 per share of Common Stock in fiscal 2017.

-In the first quarter of fiscal 2018, HP paid dividends of \$0.14.
+In the first quarter of fiscal 2019, HP paid dividends of \$0.16.
+In fiscal 2018, HP paid dividends of \$0.14 in each of the quarters.
 In fiscal 2017, HP paid dividends of \$0.13 per share of Common Stock in each of the first, third and fourth quarters and \$0.14 per share in the second quarter.
 A stockholder's entitlement to dividends will not lapse while that stockholder remains a registered stockholder of the Company.
 There are no dividend restrictions in place for stockholders and no special procedures for the payment of dividends to non U.S. resident stockholders.
 Dividends are rounded, where necessary, to the nearest penny.